The International Dance Council CID

 CID is the official umbrella organization for all forms of dance in all countries of the world.

 It is a non-governmental organization founded in 1973 within the UNESCO headquarters in Paris, where it is based.

 Its members are the most prominent federations, associations, schools, companies and individuals in over 170 countries.

 CID cooperates with national and local governments, international organizations and institutions.

-CID is an umbrella organization, in the sense that it evolves on a different level from its members.
+CID as an umbrella organization evolves on a different level from its members.
 It is not connected to any particular dance school, company, federation or other institution.

 CID does not organize festivals, workshops, competitions or other events – its Sections and its members do.

 Being strictly non-commercial it sells no products or services, its only resource is membership fees.
 It is independent of any government, political ideology or economic interest.